A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 \subsubsection{The ``\texorpdfstring{$\sigma_{\star}$}{sigma*}-Split''}

 First, as shown in Figure~\ref{fig:split_sigma}, we split the sample based on the relation between the stellar mass in the outskirts of these massive ETGs (\mout{}) and their velocity dispersions within $0.5\times R_{\rm e}$.
 Here, we use the velocity dispersion within $0.5\times R_{\rm e}$ (\sigmacen$\mathrm{=\sigma_{*, R<0.5R_e}}$), calculated based on the pixel-wise $\sigma_{\star}$ maps from the MaNGA {\tt DAP} products `\texttt{MAPS-VOR10-MILESHC-MASTARSSP}', where the spaxels are Voronoi-binned to improve \snratio.
-And we estimate stellar masses by integrating the SGA surface brightness profiles based on the best-fit elliptical isophote.
+And the outer stellar mass is obtained using the same MLCR as we used for total stellar mass.
+The details are described in Section~\ref{ssec:selection}.

 Stellar velocity dispersion is commonly believed to reflect the depth of the gravitational well.
 It is considered one of the most fundamental physical parameters for massive ETGs, especially for driving the scaling relations with stellar population properties \citep[e.g.,][]{BernardiAJ2003, GreeneAPJ2015, Martin-NavarroMNRAS2018}.
-Therefore, by splitting the sample based on velocity dispersion differences at a fixed outskirt stellar mass, we aim to assess the variation of the average stellar population driven by central velocity dispersion for ETGs with similar accretion history.
+Therefore, by splitting the sample based on differences in velocity dispersion at a fixed outskirt stellar mass, we aim to assess the variation in the average stellar population driven by central velocity dispersion among ETGs with similar accretion histories.
 As mentioned earlier, while ETGs grew primarily through mergers, they also experienced intense starbursts in the early stages of their evolution.
 Hence, the stellar population in a massive ETG's inner region reflects the unique star formation history of its \insitu{} component and a complicated assembly history in its \exsitu{} component.